Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 ### <p align="center"> ![Optional - Storage Space Clean Up](https://github.com/user-attachments/assets/d39fc256-33a6-44a8-b071-ec67a83c56e4) </p>
 :::tip Optional
 This is an optional step to remove ~50GB of unneeded archives from your computer.
-Deleted archives **WILL** need to be redownloaded when updating Uranium Fever **IF** the original mod or the associated assets have been **ALTERED** in any way.
+Only follow this step when critically low on storage space.
+Many deleted archives **WILL** need to be redownloaded when updating Uranium Fever.
 :::

 - Confirm that the game launches and runs appropriately **BEFORE** following this step.